 The Dark Web: How To Protect Yourself

-We never like to use the word “impossible,” but unlike information found on Google and other indexed search engines, data on the dark web is nearly impossible to remove.
+We never like to use the word “impossible,” but unlike information found on Google and other indexed search engines, data on the dark web has no distinct process of removal.
+There’s no database or online folder you can tap into to wipe your information.

-With that said, if you happen to find your Social Security number on the dark web, here are some steps you can take.
+With that said, if you happen to find your Social Security number or other sensitive data on the dark web, here are some steps you can take.

 It’s important that you don’t freak out just because you find out that your information is on the dark web, Clark says.